Ålfoten

 Ålfoten is a village in Bremanger Municipality in Vestland county, Norway.
-The village is located along the Ålfotfjorden, a branch of the main Nordfjorden and has a population of about 200.
+The village is located along the Ålfotfjorden, a branch of the main Nordfjorden.
+The village has a population of about 200.

-The village has an elementary school, a grocery store and the Ålfoten Church (built in 1678). Ålfoten has two hydroelectric power stations, Åskåra and Yksneelvane.
+The village has an elementary school, a grocery store, and the Ålfoten Church (built in 1678). Ålfoten has two hydroelectric power stations nearby: Åskåra and Yksneelvane.

 Ålfoten is surrounded by mountains.
 To the south: Høgefjellet, Bukkenibba and Blånibba.
 To the north: Nakken, Kårnyken, Kvasshornet and Klakegga.
 The Ålfotbreen glacier lies about 10 km to the southwest of the village.